L'Enfant (film): Critical response

-L'Enfant received mostly positive reviews from critics.
+L'Enfant received critical acclaim.
 Review aggregation website Rotten Tomatoes gives it an 86% approval rating, based on 106 reviews, with an average score of 7.5/10.
 The site's consensus reads, "The Dardennes continue to excel at presenting works of rigorous naturalism, with detached observations of authentic characters that nevertheless resonate with complex moral issues.".
-On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film received an average score of 87, based on 34 reviews, indicating "universal acclaim".
+On Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the film received an average score of 87, based on 34 reviews, indicating "universal acclaim".

 Accolades

 L'Enfant won the Palme d'Or in 2005 Cannes Film Festival, making directors Jean-Pierre Dardenne and Luc Dardenne twice winners of the Palme d'Or, having won the award previously in 1999 with Rosetta.
 The film received the André Cavens Award for Best Film by the Belgian Film Critics Association (UCC).
 It was also nominated for Best Film and Best Actor (for Jérémie Renier) at the European Film Awards.